orcasound/orcagsoc/GSOC-contributor-guide.md

 - 5pts Document your development and other experience relevant to the project(s)
 - 5pts Explain why you are interested in the project and are a good fit
 - 5pts Submit a pull request to the existing code, or discover and/or discuss issues with the current code.
-- 5pts Continue communication through date upon which accepted students are determined.
+- 5pts Continue communication through date upon which accepted applicants are determined.
 - 0pts Be honest!
 Only universal Karma points. 🙂 We are happy to see you grow in your learning process, but we also need to understand your technical skills and make sure that we have mentors that can support you in the process.
 Also, if we discover you were dishonest in your application, we will fail you and move on to collaborating with others.

 ### During the summer

-*The items here are a requirement for students during the summer*
+*The items here are a requirement for contributors during the summer*

 **Communication**